 Source: In the Hair.
 A fashion hair stylist’s journey of creativity by Nicolas Jurnjack.
 Chapter 22.
 ILLUMINATIONS

 That’s tough.
 It’s a broad spectrum and spans many disciplines.
-I particularly love James Turrell’s work, an incredible artist whose exhibitions I go out of my way to see; Oscar Niemeyer; Avant-garde art in general; Roland Barthes and Avicenna’s thoughts and writing; Art directors Fabien Baron and Marc Ascoli.
+I particularly love James Turrell’s work.
+Also an incredible artist whose exhibitions I go out of my way to see.
+Oscar Niemeyer; Avant-garde art in general.
+Roland Barthes and Avicenna’s thoughts and writing.
+Art directors Fabien Baron and Marc Ascoli.
 And Peter Knapp a trailblazer in art direction who started in the 1950s, I had long admired and been inspired by his work.
-He was one of the rare people who received me when I was just beginning to make my way in the fashion industry.
-He was generous with his time, attention, conversation and encouragement, and to my great joy he gave me my first chance to create with complete freedom an avant-garde hairstyle for publication in Sept á Paris, an artistic and cultural journal in the 1990s.
+He was one of the rare people who received me when I was just beginning to make my way into the fashion industry.
+He was generous with his time, attention, conversation, and encouragement.
+And to my great joy, he gave me my first chance to create with complete freedom an avant-garde hairstyle for publication in Sept á Paris, an artistic and cultural journal in the 1990s.

-I discovered hair dressers such as Sydney Guilaroff of MGM fame, Kenneth Battelle aka Mr. Kenneth regarded as the first celebrity hairstylist famous for Jacqueline Kennedy’s bouffant in 1961, Christophe Carita a technical master, Garren, Aldo Coppola, Monsieur Antoine, Le Grand Guillaume.
-They are all excellent, inspirational hairdressers who I greatly admire—grand classic hairdressers, solid craft and artistry combined.
-I believe that excellent technique and skills are a ‘must-have’, they are the solid ground from which your inspiration and imagination can take flight, they build confidence and allow exploration and experimentation.
+I discovered hairdressers such as Sydney Guilaroff of MGM fame, Kenneth Battelle aka Mr. Kenneth regarded as the first celebrity hairstylist famous for Jacqueline Kennedy’s bouffant in 1961, Christophe Carita a technical master, Garren, Aldo Coppola, Monsieur Antoine, Le Grand Guillaume.
+They are all excellent, inspirational hairdressers who I greatly admire—grand classic hairdressers, solid craft, and artistry combined.
 There is no limit to what can be achieved when you have a solid base it sets you free.

-It’s about nurturing a passion and navigating a route to success – the highs and lows, the tough, the funny, the crazy, and the joys of living a life of creativity and aspiration.
-The book is formatted as a series of questions and answers illustrated with sketches for hairstyles I created for fashion shows and editorials.
+It’s about nurturing a passion and navigating a route to success.
+The highs and lows, the tough, the funny, the crazy, and the joys of living a life of creativity and aspiration.
+The book is a series of questions and answers illustrated with sketches of hairstyles I created for fashion shows and editorials.
 It all started when I was approached to do an interview with a Dr. of Literature for an art and design magazine.
-After 50 pages of conversation there was still no end in sight, there was just so much to talk about and it was really enjoyable, it developed into this book.
+After 50 pages of conversation, there was still no end in sight, there was just so much to talk about and it was really enjoyable, that it developed into this book.

 I invite the reader to follow me behind the scenes of fashion on a journey of discovery and adventure.
-It’s a reflection on hair and beauty, creativity and aspiration through the lens of my trajectory in the fashion industry, animated by anecdotes, ideas, memories, conversation, daily life and the people I meet along the way.
-The book discusses the history, politics, and culture of style, hair, woman’s aesthetics and the business of fashion, it talks about the importance of knowledge, education, and imagination and never giving up on your dreams.
+It’s a reflection on hair and beauty, creativity, and aspiration through the lens of my trajectory in the fashion industry, animated by anecdotes, ideas, memories, conversation, daily life, and the people I meet along the way.

-Hair is my medium and hairstyling my profession but the power to transform positively lies everywhere.
-An assistant of mine told me how inspired she was on reading my book, how it had made her even more determined to keep following her passion.
+Hair is my medium and hairstyling is my profession but the power to transform positively lies everywhere.
+An assistant of mine told me how inspired she was by reading my book.
+And how it had made her even more determined to keep following her passion.
 That’s the message – one of hopes, dreams, and possibility.

-What advice can you give hairstylists today wanting to embark on an editorial career?
+CM: What advice can you give hairstylists today who want to embark on an editorial career?

-You are gearing your career towards education now.
-Can you tell us more about your educational site, the motivation behind it, are there plans for opening the school?
+CM: You are gearing your career towards education now.
+Can you tell us more about your educational site, the motivation behind it, are your plans for opening the school?

 To begin I decided I would offer two types of classes:

-Ateliers (master classes), at present I offer seven, they are between 2-5 days depending on the theme, they include instruction and demonstrations followed by individual hands-on training during which time I mentor each student as they practice the skills and re-create/create the styles.
+Ateliers (master classes), at present, I offer seven, they are between 2-5 days depending on the theme.
+They include instruction and demonstrations followed by individual hands-on training.
+During this time I mentor each student as they practice the skills and re-create/create the styles.

-In thinking of the ‘next’, two dreams come to mind: designing the perfect hairbrush and seeing the opening of a Museum of the History of Hair.
-Hair tells incredible tales about mankind’s initiative, desires, dreams, character, development, and culture.
+In thinking of the ‘next’, two dreams come to mind.
+Designing the perfect hairbrush and seeing the opening of a Museum of the History of Hair.
+And also hair tells incredible tales about mankind’s initiative, desires, dreams, character, development, and culture.
 A few years back I had even gone as far as working seriously on an idea, a hairdressing event in Marseille, where I was born.
 I had come up with a project for a cultural event combining archives and new creations of hair to reveal the history of looks specific to Marseille along with current styles and trends.
-The project was ambitious, designed to appeal to a large audience: colloquiums alongside presentations of sculptures based on hair, placed on their cubic foundations or laid out on rails and falling into empty space, others moving in cinematic fashion in strange, perpetual motion … no hairstyles on human heads, nothing but a pure celebration of hair and its infinite textures.
-I had considered bringing together all the talents Marseille has produced, and those who had gone on to develop their careers internationally.
-But this adventure as yet remains on the virtual stage alone.

 Thank you for taking the time to answer all our questions for Cosset Moi.